jonsheppard/custom-climates/docs/implementation-plan.md

 - [ ] Run a Lighthouse audit and implement performance optimizations to score 95+.
 - [ ] Add analytics (e.g., a privacy-friendly alternative to Google Analytics).
 - [ ] Set up A/B testing for the hero video vs. static image.
 - [ ] Submit the sitemap to Google Search Console.

+Maybe later
+- [ ] Add a static US coverage map image.